BaderLab/saber/README.md

 $ docker run -it --rm -p 5000:5000 --name saber pathwaycommons/saber
 ```

 There are currently two endpoints, `/annotate/text` and `/annotate/pmid`.
-Both expect a `POST` request with a JSON payload, e.g.:
+Both expect a `POST` request with a JSON payload, e.g.

 ```json
 {